sambaiga/Latex4ScientificWriting/README.md

-# Two Days Workshop On LaTeX for Scientific Writing
+#  Workshop On LaTeX for Scientific Writing

 ### Workshop Description